• Skip to primary navigation

 For our children that thrive on routine, their faith-life should also be rich with tradition and routine.

-When it becomes habit to have family time or sleep late in lieu of worshiping as a family, does that affect their faith?
+When it becomes a habit to have family time or sleep late in lieu of worshiping as a family, does that affect their faith?

 When we become so rushed that we forget to pick up the devotional or Bible, does that affect their faith?
 (My 2 year old son has taken to gesturing wildly at the devotional book on the table until I pick it up and read.
 Schooled by a toddler!)

-When we replace the deeply meaningful traditions of Advent and Resurrection day with watered-down versions, then pass off the focus to Santa Claus and Easter Egg hunts, does that affect their faith?
+When we replace the deeply meaningful traditions of Advent and Resurrection Day with watered-down versions, then pass off the focus to Santa Claus and Easter Egg hunts, does that affect their faith?

 When we move away from the routine of a faith life as families, we do a great disservice to the faith of our children.
-We say “more is caught than taught”, but if we’re not modelling it consistently, there’s not going to be much to be taught, and even less to be caught.
+We say “more is caught than taught”, but if we’re not modeling it consistently, there’s not going to be much to be taught, and even less to be caught.

-Just as children need a routine in their daily lives, they need a routine in their faith-lives.
+Just as children need a routine in their daily lives, they need a routine in their faith lives.

-The following are some of the traditional ways that the church has encouraged a faith-routine for families.
+The following are some of the traditional ways that the church has encouraged a faith routine for families.
 I believe that implementing at least a few of them will help form a foundation for connecting with God.

-1. consistent corporate worship
+1. Consistent corporate worship

 The most obvious routine is consistently attending a church that your kids love.